 If your lender has added force-placed insurance to your loan, here are some steps you may be able to take to remove it.

-Keep making your insurance payments
+Keep making your loan payments

 Since your auto loan now includes force-placed insurance to protect your vehicle, any lapses can get you in trouble, especially if something happens to the car.
 You might think the force-placed insurance was a mistake or unfair action on the part of your loan servicer, but it’s important to keep paying your lender on time — even though the payments are higher.